Covid-19 Office Operations

 Tenure-Track & Tenured Faculty

 Evaluation of full-time, tenure-track and tenured faculty at the University of Alaska is governed by faculty union collective bargaining agreements (CBAs).
-Faculty belong to one of two unions: United Academics or the University of Alaska Federation of Teachers (UAFT).
-The process faculty undergo leading up to consideration for promotion and tenure is different, depending upon their union affiliation.
+Beginning in May 2018, all UAS tenured and tenure track faculty belong to United Academics.

-In addition to the faculty collective bargaining agreements, the UAS Faculty Handbook is also an important resource on the evaluation processes, how faculty should prepare for promotion, tenure, and post-tenure reviews, and guidelines on evaluating faculty performance in teaching, service, and research.
-Below are quick links to this information:
+In addition to the UNAC faculty collective bargaining agreement, the UAS Faculty Handbook is an important resource on the evaluation processes, how faculty should prepare for promotion, tenure, and post-tenure reviews, and guidelines on evaluating faculty performance in teaching, service, and research.
+Below is a link to the checklist fo file preparation.

-- UNAC Faculty Evaluation File Preparation Checklist - Appendix G
+- Appendix H - UNAC Faculty Evaluation File Preparation Checklist

 The Provost’s Office provides administrative support to the various faculty evaluation processes, including maintaining tenure-track and tenured faculty review master tracking sheets that summarize when faculty are up for comprehensive evaluation reviews and evaluation planners that succinctly depict the milestones of each evaluation process.